Joystream/joystream/README.md

 The core team, maintainers and outside contributors are encouraged to follow these general guidelines when contributing to the code repositories:

 * All contributions should be via pull requests.
-* Do not create arbitrary branches or push directly to the central repo `master` or `development` branches
+* Do not create arbitrary branches or push directly to the central repo `master` or `development` branches.
 * Do not force push branches.
 * Avoid rebasing branches of open PRs to help preserve conversation history.
 * Authors must always request a review for their PRs, Exception: It does not alter any logic (e.g. comments, dependencies, docs, file organisation), then it may merged once CI checks are complete.